 - Wash your body after shampooing to make sure you catch any lingering residue

-- Use a (clean) body brush to access hard-to-reach spots
+- Use a clean body brush to access hard-to-reach spots

-2. Sweaty & Tight Fitting Workout Wear
+2. Sweaty & Tight-fitting Workout Wear

 3. Dirty Shower Accessories

 Body breakouts may be caused by the same triggers as facial acne, but they can be more challenging to treat.
-Because hair follicles and pores are spaced further apart, the skin tends to be tougher in these areas, it can be difficult for topical products to penetrate the skin and work as quickly as they do for facial acne.
+Because hair follicles and pores are spaced further apart, the skin tends to be tougher in these areas, making it difficult for topical products to penetrate the skin and work as quickly as they do for facial acne.
 On the other hand, the skin on your back is more resilient, and can better handle potent treatments that may be irritating to your face.
 Here are a few ways you can adjust your body care routine to battle breakouts on your back, shoulders and chest:

-1. Avoid Creamy Shower Gels
+1. Avoid Creamy Body Wash